 - making appropriate referrals to campus resources

-Aarushi Sahejpal is an SIS junior from California.
+Aarushi Sahejpal is an SIS senior from California.
 While also pursuing a minor in Data Science, her primary thematic area is The Global Economy with a regional focus in South and Central Asia.
 Aarushi's interests in internet governance have led her to internships at the Ministry of Education in the Republic of Seychelles and Cisco Systems.
 Beyond her studies and Peer Advising, she currently works for the COVID Tracking Project at The Atlantic and as a first-year Resident Assistant.
 In her free time, Aarushi is drinking coffee or making Spotify playlists.